Deel vs Rippling vs Gusto (2026)

 Pros

-- ✓Most extensive global coverage in the category — 150+ countries for contractor and EOR services, with local labor law expertise built into contract templates, materially broader than Rippling Global, Remote, or Papaya at typical scale
+- ✓Most extensive global coverage in the category: 150+ countries for contractor and EOR services with local labour law expertise built into every contract template, materially broader than Rippling Global, Remote, or Papaya at typical international hiring scale.

 Limitations

-- ⚠EOR pricing at $599/employee/month is meaningful overhead for full-time international employees — for companies with 10+ international FTEs, setting up local entities or using Rippling Global often becomes more economical at scale
+- ⚠EOR pricing at $599 per employee per month is meaningful overhead for full-time international employees: for companies with 10+ international FTEs in a single country, setting up a local entity with a local payroll provider typically becomes more economical than continuing EOR fees at scale.

-- ⚠Less integrated US-only experience versus Gusto or Rippling — Deel's US Payroll is functional but the platform is optimized for global use cases, which means US-only customers get less value from Deel's differentiation than from a US-focused tool
+- ⚠Less integrated US-only experience versus Gusto or Rippling: Deel's US PEO at $125 per employee per month is functional but the platform is optimised for global use cases, meaning US-only customers pay for global infrastructure they do not need and get less value from Deel's core differentiation.

-- ⚠Younger product than Workday or ADP for full HCM depth — Deel HR, Engage, and IT modules are growing fast but lag behind enterprise incumbents on performance management, succession planning, and advanced workforce analytics
+- ⚠Deel HR, Engage, and IT modules are growing fast but lag behind enterprise incumbents on performance management, succession planning, and advanced workforce analytics: organisations that need deep HCM functionality should evaluate Workday HCM rather than treating Deel as a full HRIS replacement.

 Rippling